 Step 1: Verify Your Visa Details (Before Doing Anything Else)

 Open your passport or e-visa PDF.
-Check these three things carefully:
+Check these three things carefully: validity start and end dates, number of entries, and maximum stay duration.
+If you notice any error, contact the embassy immediately.

 Step 2: Purchase Real Flight Tickets (The Dummy Ticket Is NOT for Travel)

 This is the most common mistake.
 Your verifiable dummy ticket was only for visa application — it is not a valid ticket for travel.
 You cannot board a plane with a dummy ticket.
 Once your visa is approved, you must purchase real, paid flight tickets for your actual travel.
-Options:

 Step 3: Real Hotel Bookings (Or Update Your Host)

 If you used dummy hotel bookings for your visa, now is the time to book actual accommodations.
-Options:
+Keep proof of accommodation for immigration officers — they often ask.

 Step 4: Activate or Buy Real Travel Insurance

 The dummy travel insurance you used for visa application was likely a reservation, not an active policy.
 You need real, paid travel insurance that covers your actual trip dates.
-Requirements:

 Step 5: What If Your Travel Dates Change After Visa Approval?

-- Entering after visa start date is fine — but you cannot enter before.
+Minor changes (a few days) are usually fine as long as you're still within your visa validity window.
+Major changes may require explanation.
+Entering after visa start date is fine — but you cannot enter before.

 Step 6: Prepare Your Airport Document Folder